What to Look for in a 75-Inch TV in 2023

 Lastly, if you have the budget, you may also want to consider 8K.
 8K TVs don’t just bring extra pixels, but they also include the best of what manufacturers have to offer in terms of TV technology.

-Before we jump into our recommendations, it’s important to note that we have included both 75-inch and 77-inch TVs in this guide.
+Before we jump into our recommendations, it's important to note that we have included both 75-inch and 77-inch TVs in this guide.
 All major TV manufacturers have released their new OLED TVs in 77-inches instead of 75-inches.
-It’s almost impossible to imagine a best TVs list without OLED TVs, so make sure if you’re getting one to make sure you have the extra space.
+It's almost impossible to imagine a best TV list without OLED TVs, so make sure if you're getting one that you have the extra space.

 Pros